ahaeseli/SHC_project/README.md

 # SHC_project
 Repository for the project in the course: Sustainable Heating &amp; Cooling Technologies at ETH.
 This project's aim is to develop a heat pump system for a pasta cooker related to a student project.
-The used libraries were introduced in the lecture except for one.
-To run the file **`First_Analysis/`** the optimizer **Gurobi** as it is our prefered optimizer and we wanted to get an idea of the problem as fast as possible (**Gurobi** with very low runtime).
+The used libraries were introduced in the lecture except for two (but both not directly relevant for the heat pump design).
+To run the file **`First_Analysis/`** and  **`Finding_Cut_off_for_control/`** the optimizer **Gurobi** as it is our prefered optimizer and we wanted to get an idea of the problem as fast as possible (**Gurobi** with very low runtime).

 ---
 ## Project Structure